amient/kafka-metrics/README.md

 ### Multi-Server Scenario
 </a>

-For bigger application servers, where metrics from several hosts need be aggregated or in cases where more fault-tolerante collection of metrics is required , a combination of pluggable TopicReproter or JMX Metrics Agent(work-in-progress) and a  Kafka Topic can be deployed by configuration.
+For bigger application servers, where metrics from several hosts need to be aggregated or in cases where more fault-tolerant collection of metrics is required, a combination of pluggable TopicReproter or JMX Metrics Agent and a Kafka Topic can be deployed by configuration.
 The JMX Scanner used in the basic scenario is replaced with Metrics Consumer which then publishes these metrics into the InfluxDB.

 ![scenario0](doc/kafka-metrics-scenario1.png)